-As conclusions, this short analysis shows that the proficiency of the BSP in delivering their obligation is key in order to minimize the number of test to be performed.
-The other element which will reduce the number of test is the actual test limitation which directly impacts the number of tests to be performed.
+As conclusions, this short analysis shows that the proficiency of the BSPs in delivering their obligation is key in order to minimize the number of tests to be performed.
+The other element which will reduce the number of tests is the actual test limitation which directly impacts the number of tests to be performed.

 Smart Testing is designed to reduce testing for BSPs which have demonstrated reliability.
-Before this reduction, relevant availability tests, supported by activation controls, are used to check if the BSP's reliability is sufficient to lower the number and volume of tests, which is further explained in section 4.3.
+Before this reduction, relevant availability tests, supported by activation controls, are used to check if the BSP's reliability is sufficient to lower the number of tests and tested volumes, which is further explained in section 4.3.
 A good balance is necessary between less tests and enough confidence from the test results.